How it works

 And then what?

-The approved rendering is then sent to one of our 3D printers where a real life model is printed.
+The approved rendering is then sent to one of our 3D printers where a real life object is printed!

 How long does it take?